 Statutes and rules establish specific duties and obligations of the licensee.
-For example, licensees may be required to maintain records, e.g., A.R.S. § 32-2151.01 (real estate brokers); to notify the agency of personal or professional address information or changes, e.g., A.R.S. §§ 32-923(A) (chiropractors), -1435(A) (medical doctors); to complete minimum continuing education as a requirement for renewing the license, e.g., A.R.S. §§ 32-1726(B) (optometrists), -1825(B) (osteopathic doctors); to obtain liability insurance or surety bonding, e.g., A.R.S. §§ 32-1152(A) (contractors), -2613(C)(2) guards); possess identification documents, (security to A.R.S. § 32-2425(B) (private investigators); to use seals, e.g., A.R.S. § 32-125 (board of technical registration); or to display a license or signboard, e.g., A.R.S. §§ 32-351

-(barbers), A.R.S. § 32-543 (cosmetology salons and licensees), -1262(F) (dentists), -2126(B) (real estate brokers).
+For example, licensees may be required to maintain records, e.g., A.R.S. § 32-2151.01 (real estate brokers); to notify the agency of personal or professional address information or changes, e.g., A.R.S. §§ 32-923(A) (chiropractors), -1435(A) (medical doctors); to complete minimum continuing education as a requirement for renewing the license, e.g., A.R.S. §§ 32-1726(B) (optometrists), -1825(B) (osteopathic doctors); to obtain liability insurance or surety bonding, e.g., A.R.S. §§ 32-1152(A) (contractors), -2613(C)(2) (security guards); to possess identification documents, e.g., A.R.S. § 32-2425(B) (private investigators); to use seals, e.g., A.R.S. § 32-125 (board of technical registration); or to display a license or signboard, e.g., A.R.S. §§ 32-351 (barbers), -1262(C) (dentists), -2126(B) (real estate brokers).

 Generally, an agency regulates activities within its jurisdiction and assures compliance with statutes and rules through investigations initiated upon receipt of a complaint or, if authorized, on the agency's own motion.
 Additionally, some agencies may conduct examinations of records and inspections of licensed activities or premises.
-E.g., A.R.S. §§ 4-213 (liquor licenses), 32-504(B) (1) (cosmetology), 32-1904(A)(4) (pharmacists).
+E.g., A.R.S. §§ 4-213 (liquor licenses), 32-504(B) (cosmetologists), 32-1904(A)(4) (pharmacists).
 However, such inspections must be conducted within prescribed standards.
-See A.R.S. §§ 41-1001.01(C) and -1009.
+See A.R.S. § 41-1009.
 Where violations are revealed and proved after appropriate administrative proceedings, the agency may impose enforcement sanctions.

 Agencies typically are authorized to deny, refuse to renew, suspend, or revoke a license.
 Most agencies also may censure licensees, impose probation, or assess civil monetary penalties.
-Further sanctions available to agencies by specific statutory authority include reprimands, and practice limitations or restrictions.
-See. e.a..
-A.R.S. §§ 32-1451 (medical doctors), -2081 (psychologists).
-Some agencies have authority to issue non-disciplinary sanctions such as continuing education, e.g. A.R.S. § 32-1263.01(B) (dentists), letters of concern, e.g., A.R.S. § 32-2081(J) (psychologists) and advisory letters, e.g., A.R.S. § 32 924(E)(2) (chiropractors).
+Further sanctions available to agencies by specific statutory authority include reprimands, practice limitations or restrictions, and public reproof.
+See, e.g., A.R.S. §§ 32-1451(I) (medical doctors), -2081 (psychologists).
 Many agencies are authorized to petition the superior court for an injunction restraining or prohibiting violations of licensing laws or restraining unlicensed activities.
-A.R.S. §§ 32-1666.01 (nurses), -1995 (pharmacists).
+See, e.g., A.R.S. §§ 32-1666.01 (nurses), -1995 (pharmacists).
 In addition, some agencies may issue cease and desist orders prohibiting unlicensed activities.
-A.R.S. § 32-3284 (behavioral health providers).
-Agencies should consult with their legal counsel before seeking injunctive relief.
+See, e.g., A.R.S. § 32-3284 (behavioral health providers).
 More complete discussions of adjudicatory proceedings and enforcement activities are contained in Agency Handbook Chapters 10 and 12, respectively.